-UV stands for ultraviolet, a band of spectrum invisible to the eye.
+UV stands for ultraviolet, which is a spectrum invisible to the eye.
 Ultraviolet light consists of UVA, UVB, and UVC rays.
-UVC rays are stopped in Earth’s atmosphere before they reach the eye, but UVA and UVB can both reach the eye and potentially damage it.
+UVC rays are stopped in the Earth’s atmosphere before they reach the eye, but UVA and UVB can both reach the eye and potentially damage it.

 How does UV radiation affect unprotected eyes?

-UV rays can cause proteins inside the lens to become opaque or cloudy, a condition known as cataracts.
+UV rays can cause proteins inside the lens to become opaque or cloudy, which is a condition known as cataracts.
 Cataracts can interfere with night vision, reduce your ability to see colors, and make reading difficult; they cannot be reversed, only removed.
-UV exposure can also cause retinal damage, changes in the eye tissues and a temporary but irritating “sunburn” of the cornea called photokeratitis.
+UV exposure can also cause retinal damage, changes in the eye tissues, and a temporary but irritating “sunburn” of the cornea called photokeratitis.

 What are polarized lenses?

 Polarized lenses are specially designed to filter out certain types of glare that tend to radiate upward from horizontal surfaces when sunlight bounces off of these surfaces.
 They are recommended for tasks such as boating, fishing, skiing, golfing, jogging, and driving.
 Most polarized lenses will bear a label identifying them as such.

 What types of glasses can I choose from?

 We can provide you with a wide range of sunglass options.
 If you normally wear glasses to correct your eyesight, you may be happy with a non-prescription pair of clip-on or wraparound glasses that simply fit over your lenses.
 If you’d rather not wear that much equipment on your head all at once, you can order a pair of prescription “shades,” or you can order glasses that darken when exposed to bright light.

 What additional types of protection should I consider?